mgcooper/icemodel/STYLE.md

 - Organize reusable functions into the relevant namespaces instead of leaving them at arbitrary top level.
 - When moving or renaming a function, update all call sites, tests, and docs/comments that describe the public entry point.

+## Sandbox new physics in production namespaces

+When developing a new feature that touches core `icemodel.m` physics, prefer adding the new kernels under the relevant namespace (`+icemodel/+column/`, `+icemodel/+vapor/`, etc.) or as opt-in code paths inside existing functions guarded by `opts` flags that nothing currently sets.
+Do not wire the new code into `icemodel.m` until the physics is verified and the wiring is itself the deliverable.

+This keeps the production solver and regression baselines stable while the repo accumulates physics surface that future features can target.
+Verification kernels and analytical references can ship before the model that uses them.
+Later wiring becomes a focused PR of its own rather than a hidden side effect of the physics work.

+When in doubt, file the "wire into `icemodel.m`" work as a separate issue and stop at the namespace-only deliverable.

 ## Array growth and existence checks

 - `%#ok<AGROW>` is not allowed.
 Preallocate the output or compute its